narrative-io/narrative-jobs/content/en/about/team.md

 to synthesize business requirements, distill the domain, contribute to high-level design documents, efficiently communicate asynchronously, and more generally work autonomously toward a shared vision.

-While the company's headquarter is in NYC, the development team is currently made of engineers working from California (US), Québec (Canada), New Brunswick (Canada) and British Columbia (Canada).
+While the company's headquarter is in NYC, the development team is currently made of engineers working from the US (California), Canada (Alberta, British Columbia, and Québec), and Germany.